-It is recommended that the WAPC be advised that Council has no objection to proposals contained within MRS Amendment 1244/57 relating to the City of Joondalup.
+It is recommended that the WAPC be advised that Council, with the exception of Proposal 16, has no objection to proposals contained within MRS Amendment 1244/57 relating to the City of Joondalup.
 It is also recommended that the Council request the WAPC to amend DPS2 accordingly.